The Way of the Tea

 The hotel was very close to the harbor and Hinata had requested a room near the top floor, which gave her an excellent and uninhibited view of the harbor.
 She would be able to see for long distances if the pirate ship was entering the harbor and alert the others.

-She yawned slightly before she opened up her pack and went into the bathroom to get ready for bed.
-They had been travelling almost nonstop for almost two days straight and she was exhausted.
+She yawned slightly before she opened up her pack, and went into the bathroom to get ready for bed.
+They had been travelling nonstop for almost two days straight, and she was exhausted.

 "Goodnight Akamaru," Hinata whispered to him as she kissed him delicately between the ears.

 Hinata was surprised at how large the town was; in her mind she had always pictured it to be very small and quaint.
-The large village was nestled between the ocean and high rolling hills surrounded the town like a protective barrier.
+The large village was nestled between the ocean and high rolling hills, that surrounded the town like a protective barrier.

 Tomorrow, I want to see everything, was her last thought, before drifting off to sleep.

 Author's note: This is a small plot bunny that I have had in my head for some time now.
 I plan for the story to be rather short.
 As always, I have made Hinata and the others to be about a year older than they are in the manga.
 The mission is a simple one and the focus of the story will be more on Itahina and their small little romance in the setting of tea ceremonies.
 I have been reading about the way of the tea and the settings and the rituals will provide some great opportunities for them to meet.
-Sorry if the first chapter is a bit choppy, I always have trouble setting the scene in the beginning of my stories.
-I am really excited about the next chapter, one scene in particular.
 Thanks for reading.
 Feedback is always welcome!